Employment Law Solicitors

 • Sickness and Incapacity

-• Defending claims to the Employment Tribunal
+• Defending claims in an Employment Tribunal Hearing

-One of the main areas that our specialist employment solicitors can advise on is in relation to Compromise Agreements.
 Our experienced employment contract lawyers will advise you on whether the compromise agreement that has been offered to you is fair, whilst at the same time ensuring that we protect your future employment and career.

-Before you sign any form of a compromise agreement with your employer, you should seek independent advice from an experienced employment solicitor.
-Here at Dickinson Parker Hill, our legal team will talk you through the agreement and will be able to negotiate on your behalf to ensure that you are treated fairly in all of the agreed terms.
+Here at Dickinson Parker Hill, our employment team will talk you through the agreement and will be able to negotiate on your behalf to ensure that you are treated fairly in all of the agreed terms.

 How can we help?
 Contact the team today